erayykuruu/erayykuruu/README.md

 ### 👨‍💻 About Me :
 I am a Junior Data Scientist from Turkey.
 I have a strong technical background in machine learning and deep learning, which are subsets of artificial intelligence.
-I specialize in languages such as Python and C.I graduated from Yeditepe University in late 2023.
+I specialize in languages such as Python and C. I graduated from Yeditepe University in late 2023.
 During my university life, I made many projects in this field.
 After graduating from university, I continue to improve myself with many trainings because, as it is known, artificial intelligence has a very wide field.